 LIVE EVENTS is an API validation tool to check the correct functioning of our API commands.
 It is a real-time listener that monitors the API commands received by our servers.
 Every successful API call is listed in the live event feed, so you can check the correct implementation of each command.

-Click the header of the box to get to the detailed Live Events screen.
+Click the link on the right-hand side of the box to get to the detailed Live Events screen.

 Inspector Gadget is the second API validation tool we provide.
 Inspector Gadget runs in the browser, and monitors API commands as they are sent from the browser.